leopuleo/easy-swipebox/README.md

 ## Description

 Easy SwipeBox plugin for WordPress websites gives you a flexible, aesthetic and mobile-friendly Lightbox solution for just about all media links on your website.
-Easy FancyBox uses the packed [Easy SwipeBox](http://brutaldesign.github.io/swipebox/?source=easy-swipebox-wp-plugin) and is WP 3+ multisite compatible.
+Easy SwipeBox uses the packed [SwipeBox](http://brutaldesign.github.io/swipebox/?source=easy-swipebox-wp-plugin) and is WP 3+ multisite compatible.

 ## Activation